andres-fr/python3-template/README.md

 * add online codecov? https://codecov.io/

 * Format HISTORY and add content to github releases (and pypi?) automatically via CLI and travis

+* Travis says skipping because no tag...
+BUT there is tag!
+AND it is actually deploying!?

+*  Github releases aren't including the wheel and sdist binaries